Azure/ADX-in-a-Day-Lab1/README.md

   ```
   ![Screen capture 1](/assets/images/hello_world.png)

   Hit the “Run” button.
-The query will be executed and its result can be seen in the result grid on the bottom of the page.
+The query will be executed and its result can be seen in the result grid at the bottom of the page.

   ![Screen capture 1](/assets/images/hello_world.png)